Andrew McCabe controversies, from the Trump text scandal to his wife's failed campaign

 The “Andy” mentioned in the text was possibly a reference to McCabe.

-McCabe’s wife, Dr. Jill McCabe, ran for a Virginia state senate seat in 2015.
-The political action committee for then-Virginia Gov. Terry McAuliffe, a Democrat and Clinton ally, donated $467,500 to her campaign, while the Virginia Democratic party gave $207,788, The Wall Street Journal reported.
+McCabe’s wife, Dr. Jill McCabe, ran for a Virginia State Senate seat in 2015.
+The political action committee for then-Virginia Governor McAuliffe, a Democrat and Clinton ally, donated $467,500 to her campaign, while the Virginia Democratic party gave $207,788, The Journal reported.
 Andrew McCabe was associate deputy director of the FBI at the time.

 Trump has been critical of the donations.

-In the end, though, Dr. Jill McCabe lost the race to her Republican opponent, incumbent Dick Black.
+Dr. McCabe later lost the race to her Republican opponent, incumbent Dick Black.

-Fox News’ Jake Gibson, Barnini Chakraborty Madeline Farber and Lukas Mikelionis contributed to this report.
-The Associated Press also contributed to this report.
+Fox News’ Jake Gibson, Barnini Chakraborty Madeline Farber, Lukas Mikelionis and The Associated Press also contributed to this report.